davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

 #### Part IV: Importance of Rehashing
 The last experiment you ran showed that high load factors generally lead to worse performance.
 One question that remains is how we can keep our `HashMap` performing at a high level.
 If you guessed that we may need to occasionally increase the size of our underlying table, you guessed right!

-- Open up a new class, called `FastOpenMap`, which extends `OpenMap`, so we don't have to rewrite all the methods.
+- Open up a new class, called `RehashableOpenMap`, which extends `OpenMap`, so we don't have to rewrite all the methods.
 This version of the open-addressing HashMap will always keep your load factor at or lower than 0.5.
 You'll start by providing the same two constructors for this class.
 They should just call OpenMap's corresponding constructors.

 - Write a private method called `rehash()`,  that doubles the capacity of the hash table (array), then it re-puts all the keys into this new table.
 Since you're calling `OpenMap`'s put method (yes, call `super.put(..)`) to re-insert the entries into the new hash table, make sure you reset the size first!

-- Override the `put()` method in the `FastOpenMap` so that every time after it inserts a new entry (ignore the case where it replaces an entry), it checks the current load factor, and if it's greater than `0.5`, it rehashes.
+- Override the `put()` method in the `RehashableOpenMap` so that every time after it inserts a new entry (ignore the case where it replaces an entry), it checks the current load factor, and if it's greater than `0.5`, it rehashes.

 - If you did everything properly, your output should match mine below!